Year 6 Maths Curriculum Toolkit: Planning & Resources

 What the Year 6 Maths curriculum says

-With this basis in arithmetic, pupils are introduced to the language of algebra as a means for solving a variety of problems.
+• Introduction to Algebra: With a strong arithmetic foundation, pupils are introduced to the basic language of algebra as a tool for solving problems.

-By the end of year 6, pupils should be fluent in written methods for all four operations, including long multiplication and division, and in working with fractions, decimals and percentages.
+• Fluency Goals: By the end of Year 6, pupils should be fluent in written methods for all four operations (including long multiplication and division) and in working confidently with Fractions, Decimals, and Percentages.

-Pupils should read, spell and pronounce all their mathematical terms correctly.
+• Mathematical Literacy: Pupils must be able to read, spell, and pronounce all their mathematical terms correctly.

-Topics in the Year 6 Maths programme of study
+Topics in the Year 6 Maths national curriculum programme of study

 • Number and place value